nrp1284/sf_abnb_listings/README.md

 This dataset is a compilation of multiple datasets found on Inside Airbnb.( http://insideairbnb.com/get-the-data.html)

+Data modeling with supervised learning using linear regression or other methods

 # Deliverables:

 1. Predict the price of each house in different regions